Chris Chambers: 2005

 In 2005, Chambers started all 16 games in which he played.
 He led Miami with 82 receptions for 1,118 yards and 11 touchdowns – figures which earned him his first Pro Bowl selection.
 His reception total tied for sixth in the AFC and 13th in the NFL, while his yardage figure was third in the conference and 12th in the league.
 His eleven touchdown catches tied for the second-highest figure in the conference and third in the NFL, trailing only Indianapolis' Marvin Harrison (12) and Carolina's Steve Smith (12).
 Chambers set career highs for both receptions and receiving yards, while his touchdown total equaled his career best from 2003.
 Over the final six games of the season, he recorded 43 catches for 620 yards and six touchdowns.
-With 82 catches on the year, Chambers became the first wide receiver to increase his receiving totals in each of his first five NFL seasons since Muhsin Muhammad did it from 1996–2000 with the Carolina Panthers.
+With 82 catches on the year, Chambers became the first wide receiver to increase his receiving totals in each of his first five NFL seasons since Muhsin Muhammad did it from 1996 to 2000 with the Carolina Panthers.
 In addition, Chambers became just the second Dolphins wide receiver to do it, joining O.J.
 McDuffie (1993–1997).
 He became the first Dolphin to record 1,000 or more receiving yards since Tony Martin had 1,037 receiving yards in 1999.
 Overall, it marked the 14th time a Dolphin had a 1,000 receiving yard season, and he is the sixth different Dolphin player to reach that plateau, joining Mark Clayton (five times), Mark Duper (four), Irving Fryar (two), O.J.
 McDuffie (one) and Tony Martin (one).
 Chambers also rushed for 92 yards on 12 attempts during the course of the season, good for third on the team in rushing.

 Chambers' best game of the season (and his career) came on December 4 against the Buffalo Bills.
 In the game, which the Dolphins trailed by 20 points entering the fourth quarter, Chambers caught 15 passes for 238 yards and a touchdown.
 Key receptions included a 57-yard grab on the final drive with under two minutes left, as well as the game-winning touchdown on a pass from Sage Rosenfels with only six seconds remaining.
 His impressive performance earned him AFC Offensive Player of the Week honors.
 His yardage total was the highest for any player in the NFL in 2005, and the most by any player since Plaxico Burress had 253 yards for the Pittsburgh Steelers in 2002.

 A high school and college teammate, Bills wide receiver Lee Evans, also had a career day during the game with 117 receiving yards and three touchdowns—both personal bests.